lrberge/cv/CV.typ

 /*
 Install the fontawesome fonts:
 - 1: download -- https://fontawesome.com/download
-- 2: got to the folder otfs and install the fonts
+- 2: go to the folder otfs and install the fonts
 - 3: use: #text(font: "Font Awesome 6 Free")[\u{f09b}]

 */